IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ![Create destination](images/secure_gateway/CreateDestination.png)

-Verify that your Secure Gateway dashboard displays two destinations at the end of this step.
+Verify that your {{site.data.keyword.SecureGateway}} dashboard displays two destinations at the end of this step.

-This tutorial chooses TCP and no resource authentication in the image displayed above to demonstrate a reasonably simple scenario that you can use to get Secure Gateway running with Streaming Analytics.
-But Secure Gateway offers several protocol options, and for each of these there are multiple ways that you can configure authentication and control access.
-Ultimately, you will want to design an approach that meets the security needs of your overall application, and then configure the options in Secure Gateway to implement your design.
+This tutorial chooses TCP and no resource authentication in the image displayed above to demonstrate a reasonably simple scenario that you can use to get {{site.data.keyword.SecureGateway}} running with Streaming Analytics.
+But {{site.data.keyword.SecureGateway}} offers several protocol options, and for each of these there are multiple ways that you can configure authentication and control access.
+Ultimately, you will want to design an approach that meets the security needs of your overall application, and then configure the options in {{site.data.keyword.SecureGateway}} to implement your design.
 {:note .note}

-### Step 7 – Start the Secure Gateway client on your enterprise system
+### Step 7 – Start the {{site.data.keyword.SecureGateway}} client on your enterprise system
 {: #start_secure_gateway}

 - Click on the “Clients” section on the lower portion of the dashboard.